robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 1. We can read the page2 via `my_read`, not only via `[vm_start+0x1000, vm_start+0x2000)`

-1. Function `my_write` is so annoying, but now we just need to know we can write to the page1 throught this function, AND it releases 4 page bjects that allocated from `my_open`.
+1. Function `my_write` is so annoying, but now we just need to know we can write to the page1 throught this function, AND it releases 4 pages that allocated from `my_open`.
 It also unmap our userspace page via global variable `backing_vma`.

 3. Function `my_release` release 4 page objects that allocated from `my_open`.
 It also unmap our userspace page via global variable `backing_vma`.